rocket-pool/old.docs.rocketpool.net/src/guides/node/prepare-node.md

 This will send your share of the rewards to your **withdrawal address**.

 ### Smoothing Pool

-One final exciting new feature of the Redstone update is the **Smoothing Pool**.
 The Smoothing Pool is **an opt-in feature** that will collectively pool the priority fees of every member opted into it.
 During a rewards checkpoint, the total ETH balance of the pool is divided into a pool staker portion and a node operator portion.
 All of the rewards in the node operator portion are **distributed fairly to every member of the pool**.